Eurasian Elk: Profile and Information

 Predators

-The most common moose predators of the Eurasian elk are the humans, bears, and gray wolf.
+The most common moose predators of the Eurasian elk are humans, bears, and gray wolves.

 Reproduction

-A male moose is referred to as a bull, while the female is known as a cow, while a young or immature elk of either sex is known as a calf.
+A male moose is referred to as a bull, the female is known as a cow, and a young or immature elk of either sex is known as a calf.

-The bulls create shallow holes in the soil during rutting; he then urinates in the hole then roll in it.
+The bulls create shallow holes in the soil during rutting; they then urinate in the hole and roll in it.
 The Eurasian elk’s gestation period is eight months, and young cows would naturally only give birth to one baby.

 Notwithstanding, there have been countless cases of mothers birthing twins and even triplets.